Collège Notre-Dame (Sudbury): In the community

-Collège Notre-Dame is currently headed by Melanie Leblanc, and is known throughout the city for its work in fundraising for the Northern Cancer Research Foundation, headed in Sudbury.
-Throughout 2005-2024 the school raised over $700,000 CDN for the foundation through such events as the blitz, where a large majority of the students went throughout the city, on assigned streets acquiring door-to-door donations.
+Collège Notre-Dame is currently headed by Liane Kutchaw and is known throughout the city for its work in fundraising for the Northern Cancer Research Foundation, headed in Sudbury.
+Throughout 2005-2026, the school raised over $700,000 CDN for the foundation through such events as the blitz, where a large majority of the students went throughout the city, on assigned streets, acquiring door-to-door donations.
 In 2010, the annual Blitz took place on May 17 and raised $20,100.
 In 2014, the annual Blitz took place on February 20 and raised $26,000.

 Sports

-College Notre-Dame boys' hockey team captured their school's first-ever title at the Franco-Ontarien tournament, held in April 2013 in Hamilton.
+Sports are an important part of CND culture; it is one of the selling points most parents use as a reference when aiding their child in choosing a high school.
+CND has scored many victories in its years, notably when the Collège Notre-Dame boys' hockey team captured their school's first-ever title at the Franco-Ontarien tournament, held in April 2013 in Hamilton.
+The senior boys basketball team from College Notre Dame in Sudbury saw some early season success, winning a championship banner at the Arthur Gabor Classic Basketball Tournament in North Bay in 2022.
+The Alouettes started the event by defeating Ecole secondaire Odyssee of North Bay, 73-27, then Timmins High, 52-32 to qualify for the championship round.
+There, they secured a 73-19 win over Espanola High School, then a 69-43 semifinal victory in a rematch with Timmins High, before defeating their crosstown rivals from Lasalle Secondary School, 61-47.

 Uniforms

-The students were required to wear classic uniforms, such as a navy blue cardigan or sweater vest, a red tie and grey pants for boys, and a navy blue cardigan or sweater vest and grey pants or skirt for girls, complete with a white shirt for both sexes but this was changed.

-Students are now offered to wear the grey pants as shorts, and the uniform now consists of polo t-shirts in white and navy, rugby sweaters, quarter-zip sweaters and hoodies.
+The students were required to wear classic uniforms until changed in recent years.
+Students used to be mandated to wear a navy blue cardigan or sweater vest, a red tie and grey pants for boys, and a navy blue cardigan or sweater vest and grey pants or skirt for girls, complete with a white shirt for both sexes.
+Students are now allowed to wear grey pants and grey shorts, and the uniform now consists of polo t-shirts in white and navy, rugby sweaters, quarter-zip sweaters and hoodies.
+CND allows students to wear "swag" which consists of unique designs of the school logo, which they are allowed to wear over the uniform pants on Fridays, these "swag" pieces are provided by the retailer Greater Sports in Sudbury and the standard pieces of the uniforms for this school are provided by McCarthy Uniforms.